mghwajin/eos-basics/contents/pacman-updates-troubleshooting.md

 ## Mirrorlist errors and warnings

 **Mirrors** are servers located around the world that store copies of Linux distro software.
-A wide spread of **mirrors** helps to minimize any interruptions to services, and this information is stored in a **mirrorlist**.
+A wide spread of **mirrors** helps to minimize any interruptions to services, as the system will utilize multiple while upgrading packages.

+The list of mirrors and their information is stored in a **mirrorlist**.

 During a `sudo pacman -Syu` update, the terminal may output **mirrorlist** errors or warnings.